-At RG, we love connecting with and supporting college students.
-We’re excited about the energy and vision that students contribute to RG’s work for social change, and we also see that many college students are hungry to learn about class privilege and to take action related to their privilege.
-We believe in developing leaders among the youngest members of our community because we believe that young people are the catalyst and fuel of social movements, and that we have a key role to play in organizing our communities for a more just world.
+We love connecting with and supporting college students.
+We’re excited about the energy and vision that students contribute to RG’s work for social justice, and we also see that many college students are hungry to learn about class privilege and to take action related to their privilege.
+We believe in developing leaders among the youngest members of our community because we believe that young people are the catalyst and fuel of social movements and that we have a key role to play in organizing our communities for a more just world.

 If you’re a student on a college or university campus here’s how you can get involved with RG:

 - Sign up here to receive more information about RG.
 Make sure to indicate that you’re a student!